Cairath/Oxygen-Not-Included-Modding/doc/01.Basics/02.Mod Structure/sections/UserMod2.md

 As of [The Big Merge Update](https://forums.kleientertainment.com/forums/topic/131141-spaced-out-the-big-merge-update-469287/), a new class became available for modders: `UserMod2`.

 Implementing this class is optional, and the game will default to simply calling `Harmony.PatchAll()` for you if you choose not to.
-However, if you wish to control patching, such as patching conditionally, or want code to execute outside of the patching process, you will need to have an implementation.
+However, if you wish to control patching, such as patching conditionally, or if want code to execute outside of the patching process, you will need to have an implementation.

 ### Implementation
 Long story short, the game will scan for any classes which extend `UserMod2` (in namespace `KMod`), and, if found, instantiate it (with a few [caveats](Mod-Structure#usermod2-notes)).
 Your implementation class can be any name and in any namespace of your choosing, and should look something like this: